smartadserver/smart-AppNexus-adapter-ios/README.md

 Introduction
 ------------
-The _Smart Display SDK_ can be used with _AppNexus SDK_ through the _Ad Adapter_ classes provided in this repository.
+The _Smart Display SDK_ version 7.0.0 and more can be used with _AppNexus SDK_ (tested on version 4.12.0) and more through the _Ad Adapter_ classes provided in this repository.

-Supported Ad Formats are _banners_ and _interstitials_.
+Supported ad formats are _banners_ and _interstitials_.

 Setup
 -----